architek360/iust_ecommerce2/README.md

-iust_ecommerce2
+E-Commerce-IUST
 ===============

-Working on Ruby on Rails to build an e-commerce website
+An E-Commerce website powered on Ruby on Rails 3.2

+for more information refer to  `doc/app/index.html`